 Some eateries just stick with me – the food, the ambiance, the service – and I can’t help but recommend them.
-Here are my top five favorite restaurants in Orlando.
+Here are my top favorite restaurants in Orlando.

 - The Chef’s Table at Edgewater: Adam and I have had many special occassion dinners, prix fixe style, at The Chef’s table with Chef Kevin and his wife, Laurie, serving amazing treats.
 Both chefs are friendly, outgoing, and love what they do.
 The menu is seasonal and ingredients hail from local markets.
 The atmosphere is comfortable and romantic, and diners have a full view of the kitchen magic.

 - Disney’s California Grill: This gem is located on the higher levels of Disney’s Contemporary Resort.
 If you want delicious food in a romantic, semi-casual setting with a fantastic view of the nightly Magic Kingdom fireworks display, California Grill is the place to go.
 The seasonal menu features new offerings, but also keeps a few well-known staples.
 The interplay of flavors in every dish is divine.
 The martinis and cocktails are smooth and polished.
 Adam and I dined here for our fifth year anniversary, and we are definitely going back for more.